 - A cheque for £200 awarded by the Carducci Quartet

-and a recital at the Carducci Festival at Highnam.
+- A recital at the Carducci Festival at Highnam

 The winner of this prize is selected via audience vote on the evening of the final.

 All Other Finalists (including the winner of the Audience Prize)

 Rules of Entry

 Please read and understand fully the rules below before submitting your entry.

 Entrance to the competition will form a binding contract between yourself and promoters of the Gloucestershire Young Musician competition.